frostie/NumberWizard/README.md

 # NumberWizard
 A game created in Unity that guesses your number between 1 and 1000.

-*This project is part of a tutorial and is for experimental purposes only.*
+*This project is part of a tutorial and is for experimental purposes only.
+Once completed, it will not be updated further.*

 ## Next Actions:
 - Create UI